emmercm/www/src/blog/investigating-locks-in-mysql.md

 _Note: your user will need the [`PROCESS`](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_process) privilege to see threads for other users._

-It's expected to see a lot of metadata locks, that's not necessarily indicative of any issues.
-It's also expected to see multiple metadata locks per thread ID where the lock type or locked objects are different.
+It's normal to see a lot of metadata locks, that's not necessarily indicative of any issue.
+It's also normal to see multiple metadata locks per thread ID where the lock type or locked objects are different.